-1. Insert the Driver CD in the computer and select your laser system.

-2. Select the Dashboard Driver.
+Insert the Driver CD in the computer and select the Dashboard Driver.

-You can also download the latest driver from epiloglaser.com/tech-support/epilog-drivers. htm.
-Go to Devices and Printers on your computer and click Add a Printer to start the process.
+You can also download the latest driver from epiloglaser.com/tech-support/epilog-drivers. <a href="https://htt

-3. Click Add a local printer.
+2. Click Add a local printer.

-4. Click Create New Port, then click on the drop-down menu and select Standard TCP/IP Port, then click Next.
+Click Create New Port, then click on the drop-down menu and select Standard TCP/IP Port, then click Next.